zahachtah/CAS/_pages/CAS.md

   - image_path: /images/learning.jpg
     alt: "placeholder image 2"
     title: "Learning"
     excerpt: "The evolution of the brain was in some respects an evolutionary shortcut as deadly mistakes can be avoided by anticipation and communication.
-Both the human brain as well as recent computer learning algorithms show remarkable CAS characteristics"
+Both the human and artificial intelligence show remarkable CAS characteristics"
     url: "/_pages/Scale"
     btn_label: "Explore"
     btn_class: "btn--inverse"